toni-heittola/icassp2019-tutorial/README.md

-# ICASSP 2019 Tutorial: Detection and Classification of Acoustic Scenes and Events
+# ICASSP 2019 Tutorial: Detection and Classification of Acoustic Scenes and Events / Support Material